SreyasRangaraju/WordCount/README.md

 # WordCount
 Testing various methods of word count and their timing.
-Programmed in Golang.